flyersworder/nd013-c1-vision/README.md

     ...
 ```

-### Dataset analysis
+### EDA
-This section should contain a quantitative and qualitative description of the dataset.
-It should include images, charts and other visualizations.
+In [this EDA notebook](https://github.com/flyersworder/nd013-c1-vision/blob/main/Exploratory%20Data%20Analysis.ipynb), we can clearly see that we have images covering different weather and road conditions in different times of a day.
+Exploring 10,000 random images, we find that the data is dominated by cars and only has a small sample of pedestrians and cyclist, which are normally smaller objects than those of cars.
+This can cause some problems when training the model, as we can see later that the metrics (precision and recall) for medium and small objects are much worse than the large ones.

 ### Cross validation
-This section should detail the cross validation strategy and justify your approach.

 In the class, we talked about cross-validation and the importance of creating meaningful training and validation splits.
-For this project, you will have to create your own training and validation sets using the files located in `/home/workspace/data/waymo`.
-The `split` function in the `create_splits.py` file does the following:
+For this project, the `create_splits.py` file does the following:
-* create three subfolders: `/home/workspace/data/train/`, `/home/workspace/data/val/`, and `/home/workspace/data/test/`
+* create three subfolders: `data/train/`, `data/val/`, and `data/test/`
-* split the tf records files between these three folders by symbolically linking the files from `/home/workspace/data/waymo/` to `/home/workspace/data/train/`, `/home/workspace/data/val/`, and `/home/workspace/data/test/`
+* split the tf records files between these three folders, essentially using the numpy split function:
+`train_files, val_file, test_file = np.split(data, [int(.75*len(data)), int(.9*len(data))])`

-Use the following command to run the script once your function is implemented:
+Use the following command to run the script:
 ```
 python create_splits.py --data-dir /home/workspace/data
 ```